sedhha/policy_mate/lambdas/instructions/policyMateDocumentAgent.md

 Help users analyze specific policy text against compliance frameworks by:

-1. Ask user for their `bearer_token` if not provided
-2. Ask for the policy text they want to analyze
+1. Ask for the policy text they want to analyze
 3. Ask what specific compliance question they have
 4. Ask which framework to check against: GDPR, SOC2, or HIPAA
 5. Optionally ask for a specific control_id if they want to check a particular requirement